Willful Review

 Key Features

-- Includes an option for philanthropic giving: A new charitable giving feature allows clients to allocate funds to a charity, plus the ability to leave a percentage of your residual estate to charity.
+• Includes an option for philanthropic giving: A new charitable giving feature allows clients to allocate funds to a charity, plus the ability to leave a percentage of their residual estate to charity.

 Willful’s intuitive platform guides its users every step of the way through the process of creating a will, with no notary or lawyer required.
 It comes with three different plans – the Essentials, Premium, and Family – each designed for clients with different needs.